lebrunthibault/lebrunthibault.github.io/content/post/backend development/Design Patterns/book-review-head-first-design-patterns.md

   - Template method better when few changes are expected.
 If implementations are quite different, strategy will be fine because we don’t need as much reuse.
 - Hollywood principle vs Dependency injection
   - They both limit the dependencies between classes, and decoupling
-  - the Dependency Inversion Principle makes a much stronger and more general statement about how to avoid dependencies in design
+  - the Dependency Inversion Principle makes a much stronger and general statement about how to avoid dependencies in design

 Real world examples :